visit-dav/visit/src/doc/cli_manual/functions.rst

 **Description:**

-    These functions are useful for determining the name of the local computer or the account name of the user running VisIt.
-The GetLocalHostName function returns a string that contains the name of the local computer.
     The GetLocalUserName function returns a string containing the name of the user running VisIt.

 **Example:**